Dave, above the A5,

 The top section turned out to be very interesting the axe was used not just for balance but for assistance as most of the holds were covered with snow, snow that was in surprisingly good condition, as it packed down very well under the boots.

-Looking into the cwm with Tryfan in the mist
+Looking into the cwm

 Without a doubt the best winter conditions I have had in ten years.
 Dave and I shook hands at the top and we both admitted we felt sad the ridge had come to an end so soon, Dave suggested we find another climb but I was feeling a little tired so after we topped out on Glyder Fawr in a whiteout we walked down to the top of the devils kitchen where we parted, Dave walking over the tops to the hut and me going down to Ogwen to pick up the car and drive back.

-Cwm Ffynnon Lloer too nice to miss
+Cwm Ffynnon Lloer to

 With only four of us Saturday evening was looking a bit quite, till John and Sandra turned up with photos and tales from Yosemite, thank you both for a lovely evenings chat.